briancappello/flask-unchained/docs/tutorial/getting_started.rst

        def index(self):
            return self.render('index')

 Flask Unchained prefers class-based views for a number of reasons.
-As you can see a hint of above, :class:`Controller` includes some convenience methods for rendering templates, redirecting, flashing messages, and returning JSON responses.
-Subclassing :class:`Controller` is also necessary for the bit of magic that allows views in bundles to extend and override each other, which we'll see specific examples of later on in this tutorial.
+As you can see a hint of above, :class:`~flask_unchained.Controller` includes some convenience methods for rendering templates, redirecting, flashing messages, and returning JSON responses.
+Subclassing :class:`~flask_unchained.Controller` is also necessary for the bit of magic that allows views in bundles to extend and override each other, which we'll see specific examples of later on in this tutorial.

 What about blueprints?
 Blueprints are a bit tricky, because they actually serve at least eight separate (if sometimes related) purposes: